Elizabeth Bentley

-Elizabeth Terrill Bentley (January 1, 1908 – December 3, 1963) was an American spy and member of the Communist Party USA (CPUSA).
-She served the Soviet Union from 1938 to 1945 until she defected from the Communist Party and Soviet intelligence by contacting the Federal Bureau of Investigation (FBI) and admitting her own activities.
+Elizabeth Terrill Bentley (January 1, 1908 – December 3, 1963) was an American NKVD spymaster, who was recruited from within the Communist Party USA (CPUSA).
+She served the Soviet Union as the primary handler of multiple highly placed moles within both the United States Federal Government and the Office of Strategic Services from 1938 to 1945.
+She defected by contacting the Federal Bureau of Investigation (FBI) and debriefing about her espionage activities.
+Her writings include Out of Bondage: the Story of Elizabeth Bentley.

-She became widely known after testifying in a number of trials and before the House Un-American Activities Committee (HUAC).
-In 1952, Bentley became a US informant and was paid by the FBI for her participation in investigations and frequent appearances before Congressional committees.
-She exposed two spy networks, ultimately naming more than 80 Americans who she said had engaged in espionage.
+Bentley became widely known after testifying as a prosecution witness in a number of trials and before the United States Congress' House Un-American Activities Committee (HUAC).
+Bentley was subsequently paid by the FBI for both her assistance in counterespionage investigations and her testimony before Congressional subcommittees.
+Bentley exposed two spy networks and ultimately accused more than 80 American citizens of both treason and espionage for a foreign power.